Books/The Sixth Extinction: An Unnatural History

 The Sixth Extinction

-An horrific yet brezzy account of what is clearly a great extinction event, and may indeed already be the sixth mass extinction.
+An horrific yet breezy account of what is clearly a great extinction event, and may indeed already be the sixth mass extinction.
 This one brought to you, one way or another, by humanity.

 I have read some of the author's excellent work over the years, and this is of the same high standard.
 Accessable, personable (breezy!) yet impeccably researched and well presented.
 She's funny too "then in its crazy, circus-like complexity the ant-bird-butterfly parade was actually a figure for the Amazon's stability.
 Only in a place where the rules of the game remain fixed is there time for butterflys to evolve to feed on the shit of birds that evolved to follow ants".